Harvey Littleton: University of Wisconsin 1962–1977: glass development

 Through the university's glass program, Littleton taught many who became prominent glass artists, and who, in turn, spread the word about studio glassmaking into academic institutions throughout the United States.
 These included Bill Boysen, who originated the glass program at Southern Illinois University Carbondale and taught there for many years; Dale Chihuly, who developed the glass program (which had been started by Norm Schulman) at the Rhode Island School of Design and later was a founder of Pilchuck Glass School in Stanwood, Washington; Fritz Dreisbach, teacher at more than 130 institutions around the world over his career; Audrey Handler, one of Littleton's first female students, who in 1970 opened her private glass blowing studio in Verona, Wisconsin that is still in operation today; Henry Halem, who introduced glass at Kent State University; Sam Herman, who took the studio glass movement to Great Britain; Curt Hoard, originator of a glass program at the University of Minnesota; Marvin Lipofsky, who started glass programs at the University of California, Berkeley and at California College of Arts and Crafts; Fred Marcus, who started programs at Illinois State University, the University of Illinois, and University of California, Los Angeles; Tom McGlauchlin, who taught the second-ever course in glass at an American college, at the University of Iowa; Christopher Ries; Michael Taylor, who headed the glass program at the Rochester Institute of Technology for almost 20 years; Kent Ipsen, one of Littleton's first students who taught at Mankato State College and later chaired the crafts department and founded the highly respected glass program at the Virginia Commonwealth University School of Arts; Michael Whitley, initiator of a glass program at Central Washington State College.

 Throughout these years a steady stream of visitors from elsewhere in the United States, and from Europe, came to Madison, where they observed and learned, and occasionally demonstrated their own skills.
 Many carried the idea of studio glass back to their home institutions.

 Littleton served as the chairman of the University of Wisconsin art department from 1964 to 1967 and from 1969 to 1971.
 He retired from teaching in 1976, in order to devote his full attention to making work in glass.
 In 1977 Littleton was named professor emeritus of art at the University of Wisconsin, Madison.
+In 2001, Harvey Littleton's work was shown in a retrospective exhibition called Harvey K. Littleton Reflections, 1946-1994 at the Elvehjem Musueum of Art at UW.